Articles

 Celebrating Black History Month

-Black History Month is an opportunity for us to learn about the rich heritage and culture of the Black community and reflect on the ongoing struggle for equality and justice.
-This year’s theme, set by the Association for the Study of African American Life and History (ASALH), is “African Americans and the Arts”.
-This topic explores the many forms of art that has been used as a cultural expression over the decades to preserve Black history as well as empower their community.
-As we celebrate Black History Month, let us also take time to educate ourselves and others about the ongoing impact of racism and discrimination, and commit to taking action to promote equity and inclusion in our workplace and community.
+Black History Month is a great opportunity for us to take time and learn about the rich heritage and culture of the Black community while reflecting on the ongoing struggle for equality and justice.
+This year’s theme, set by the Association for the Study of African American Life and History (ASALH), is “African Americans and Labor”.
+This topic explores how the multitudes of African American labor from slavery to skilled positions and everywhere in between intersect with the collective experiences of Black people.
+As we celebrate Black History Month, let us also take time to educate ourselves and others about the ongoing impact of racism and discrimination the Black community faces, and commit to taking action to promote equity and inclusion in our workplace and local community.
 Below are a few tools to help you learn from this meaningful history and how you can be an advocate and ally in the present.

 The Area Agency on Aging of Western Michigan has a Diversity, Equity, and Inclusion (DEI) Media Club for our staff.
 The DEI Media Club consumes and discusses different types of media each month related to a specific DEI topic.
-This month, we are reading Black Fatigue by Mary-Frances Winters which explores the intergenerational impact of systemic racism on physical and mental health of black individuals and how society should combat its negative effects.
-This can be found at bookstores, on audiobook platforms, and in some libraries near you.
+This month, we are reading i’m not yelling by Elizabeth Leiba.
+This book highlights data and personal accounts that Black women in the workforce face while navigating corporate America.
+This literature also provides strategy and empowerment for Black women to find their voices in the workforce.
+Interested in reading with us?
+This book can be found at bookstores, on audiobook platforms, and in some libraries near you.

-Join the National Museum of African American History and Culture in celebrating this year’s theme: African Americans and the Arts
+Join the Smithsonian in celebrating this year’s theme: African Americans and Labor

 Support Black-Owned Businesses